VigourJiang/DraggableSymbols/README.md

 First download this project using the <b>Clone or Download</b> button, either by importing into Android Studio using GitHub version control, or by downloading and unpacking a <i>.zip file.</i>  Full instructions for both may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <i>Resources > Packages for All Projects</i> from the menu.

-A complete description of this project, including steps to build it from scratch, may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <em>Map Example</em> from the menu.
+A complete description of this project, including steps to build it from scratch, may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <em>Draggable Symbols I</em> from the menu.